wanted2/caineng.in/www/_posts/2021-06-13-commitments-expenses-cash-flows.md

 Taxes are also another aspect for the top management to "kill" a project earlier.
 Sometimes, it can be an order to reduce the lifetime to a half.
-The reason behind the order can be the risk they feel about not meet a tax period deadline.
+The reason behind the order can be the risk they feel about not meet a tax term deadline.
-In some cases, PMs can insist company's top managers by changing the schedule to shift benefits and expenses from a tax period to the next.
+In some cases, PMs can insist company's top managers by changing the schedule to shift benefits and expenses from a tax term to the next.

 ### Defer when possible but don't delay the termination

 When thinking about the timing to place purchase orders, the PMs can use deferring techniques to avoid buying equipment and material when the price is high.
-The execution of placing orders can be deferred until the price becomes low.
+The work of placing orders can be deferred until the price becomes low.
 However, this technique comes with risks: if the price does not go lower or if the item goes unavailable, it becomes a backfire to the project.

 Deferring order placements can be helpful, but delaying the termination of a project can be dangerous.
 Many organizations expect a project finishes on time to meet a tax deadline.
-Delaying the termination for only a few days can result in a new tax period starts, and lots of money will be spent.
+Delaying the termination for only a few days can result in a new tax term starts, and lots of money will be spent.
 __Indeed, a PM should insist the organization by shortening the lifetime of the project when it is possible and do not delay the end.__